-S. 22 (Daschle)
+S. 226 (Biden)

-A bill to enhance domestic security, and for other purposes.
-The part entitled "Crack House Statute Amendments" would amend Sec.
-416 of the Controlled Substances Act to more directly target the promoters of "raves" at which drugs such as MDMA (Ecstasy) are widely used.
+The Illicit Drug Anti-Proliferation Act of 2003.
+Amends the crack house statute (Sec.
+416 of the Controlled Substances Act) to more directly target the promoters of "raves" at which drugs such as MDMA (Ecstasy) are widely used.
 It would also: direct the Sentencing Commission to review and consider stiffening the federal sentencing guidelines with respect to offenses involving the club drug gamma hydroxybutyric (GHB), the so-called date rape drug; authorize \$5.9 million to be appropriated to DEA for the hiring of a special agent in each state to serve as a "Demand Reduction Coordinator"; and authorize such sums as necessary to DEA for drug education efforts directed at youth, their parents, and others about "club drugs."
-Other parts of S. 22 would authorize grants for various drug treatment, testing, and education programs.
-Introduced January 7, 2003; referred to the Committee on the Judiciary.
+Introduced on January 28, 2003, and referred to the Committee on the Judiciary.